mobdk/Core/README.md

 then run core.exe

-don't type your Mimikatz in the mimikatz # prompt, hit ENTER once and type Mimikatz commands
+don't type your Mimikatz in the mimikatz # prompt, hit ENTER once and type Mimikatz commands.